Adversarial Counterfactual Environment Model Learning: Societal Impact

 \section{Societal Impact}

-This work studies a method towards counterfactual environment model learning.
+This work studies a method toward counterfactual environment model learning.
 Reconstructing an accurate environment of the real world will promote the wide adoption of decision-making policy optimization methods in real life, enhancing our daily experience.
 We are aware that decision-making policy in some domains like recommendation systems that interact with customers may have risks of causing price discrimination and misleading customers if inappropriately used.
-A promising way to reduce the risk is to introduce fairness into policy optimization and rules to constrain the actions.
+A promising way to reduce the risk is to introduce fairness into policy optimization and rules to constrain the actions (Also see our policy design in Sec.~\ref{app:bat-setting}).
 We are involved in and advocating research in such directions.
-We believe that business organizations would like to embrace fair systems that can ultimately bring long-term financial benefits by providing better user experience.
+We believe that business organizations would like to embrace fair systems that can ultimately bring long-term financial benefits by providing a better user experience.